danielaparker/jsoncons/doc/Roadmap.md

 MessagePack

-- New msgpack_serializer that supports bin format (now on master)
+- New msgpack_serializer that supports Message Pack bin formats (now on master)

-- New msgpack_parser that supports bin format (now on master)
+- New msgpack_parser that supports Message Pack bin formats (now on master)

 - Add semantic tag types to accomodate Message Pack timestamp 32, 64 and 96, and support conversion with CBOR epoch time.